A visit to Cork city's first comprehensive school.

-The school is both co-educational and multi-denominational, which is a first for Cork City.
+The school is both co-educational and multi-denominational, which is a first for the city of Cork.
 The wide range of facilities at the school include a pottery kiln, and a language laboratory.

 The School Principal Victor Bond speaks of the importance of moral education, which encourages students to think for themselves.
-He also talks about exercises in practical democracy at the school whereby the students create the rules.
-Victor Bond remained Principal until 1996.
+He describes exercises in practical democracy at the school where the students create the rules.